Pros and Cons of Moving to Italy

 Cost of living in Italy

 The cost of living in Italy is on par with the rest of Europe.
 Although its economy isn't in the best of shape, its prices haven't risen.
 Those not from Europe may find that prices are steeper than they're used to.

 Italians have amazing supermarkets.
 Even the smallest supermarket in the smallest town has an incredible selection of fruit, vegetables, meat and cheese.
 Certain products are also significantly cheaper than they may be in an expat's home country.
 The quality of produce is also exceptional, as strict food laws prevent the excessive use of preservatives or colourings.

 - CON: Expensive amenities

 Italy has limited resources, so while produce made in Italy might be affordable, imported goods are much more expensive.
 Resources like fuel, gas and electricity are expensive and limited.

 Education in Italy

-In Italy, kids start learning to read and write at three.
-Public education is free and students get a well-rounded education in the sciences, arts and history early on, plus nutritious and varied school lunches.
+In Italy, children start learning to read and write at the age of three.
+Public education is free and students are provided with a well-rounded education in the sciences, arts and history, as well as nutritious and varied school lunches.
 Most Italian cities also have reputable international schools, but in contrast to public schools, these can be expensive.

-The Italian school system is divided into three parts – elementare, media and scuola superiore.
-The problem for expats comes when they attend the latter.
-Italian high schools are unique in that they don’t teach everything.
-Most have their own speciality, for example art or science, so children attend the high school that teaches the subjects that most interest them.
-This choice can impact what university degree they can study and it's a lot of pressure for someone as young as 14.
+Italian high schools are unique in that they provide specialised teaching, as opposed to teaching from a holistic curriculum.
+As most Italian high schools have their own speciality, children attend the high school that teaches the subjects that most interest them.
+This choice can impact what university degree they can study for and presents a challenging decision for children as young as 14.

 Transport in Italy